redknight99/unsolved_blackops3_ciphers/README.md

-# black_ops_3_ciphers
+# unsolved_blackops_ciphers
-A repo for work on the remaining unsolved ciphers of Black Ops3
+The purpose of this repo is to provide information around the remaining unsolved classical cryptography ciphers in the Call of Duty franchise Black Ops.